tgherzog/wbg-ogdtoolkit/_includes/en/od-policies.md

-Open Data policies serve two groups of users: Governments and other "supply-side" organizations on one side, and citizens and other data consumers on another.
+Open Data policies serve two groups of users: Governments and other "supply-side" organizations, and citizens and other data consumers.
 Each group gains distinct benefits and assistance from Open Data policies.
-For governments, ministries and supply-side organizations, they provide guidance, instructions, requirements and tools for implementing Open Data.
+For governments, ministries and supply-side organizations, these policies provide guidance, instructions, requirements and tools for implementing Open Data.
 Policies often spell out which types of data may **not** be considered open and why, and how to safeguard sensitive information.
-They may also establish governance of the Open Data initiative, describe inter-agency working groups, and provide points of contact.
+They may also establish governance of the Open Data initiative, describe inter-agency working groups and provide points of contact.

-For citizens, civil society organizations, businesses and data consumers, Open Data policies clearly define which data are (or will be) made public, how and where to acquire data, standards for providing data and metadata (which also foster accountability), and how to engage with the government or producing agency.
+For the user group comprised of citizens, civil society organizations, businesses and data consumers, Open Data policies clearly define which data are or will be made public, how and where to acquire data, standards for providing data and metadata (which also foster accountability), and how to engage with the government or producing agency.

 An additional benefit of Open Data policies is the insight they provide into a government's internal procedures for